 Sharing life’s adventures!

-Jocelyn Watts (also known as Jocey or Mimoo) is a retired photographer, journalist and communications officer, now dedicated to sharing life’s adventures online.
+Jocelyn Watts (also known as Jocey or Mimoo) is a semi-retired photographer and communications officer, now dedicated to sharing life’s adventures online.

-Her background in media, small business and volunteer organisations has given her a broad base from which to approach a wide variety of topics.
+Her background in media, business, government and volunteer organisations has given her a broad base from which to approach a wide variety of topics.

 From 1996 to 2017, Jocelyn worked as a photojournalist, news reporter, features writer, sub-editor and page designer with various newspapers and magazines, both on staff and freelance.